-A: The HQ USAREUR plans a phased approach in returning to normal operations while continuing to minimize the risks of infection and spread of the COVID-19 virus.
+A: Provided that the pandemic situation allows it, HQ USAREUR plans a phased approach in returning to normal operations while it is still necessary to minimize the risks of infection and spread of the COVID-19 virus.

-The COVID-19 new-infection rate in Germany is decreasing and German Federal and State Governments have announced adjustments to their public-health restrictions.
-USAREUR will take a conservative approach that prioritizes the protection of the force and the avoidance of a second wave of case incidents.
 USAREUR decisions will remain in line with host-nation guidance.
-In addition, the USAREUR will generally stay approximately 14 days behind the host nation in many areas of reintegration.
+In addition, USAREUR will generally stay approximately 14 days behind the host nation in many areas of reintegration.
 Telework continues to be authorized to provide widest flexibility in consideration of operational needs.